 “What is going to win?
-I don’t know?
-Maybe a mix is good,” he said.
+I don’t know.
+Maybe a mix is good.”

 “After many, many years of trying different things when it comes to design and content, I kind of know now what the modern newspaper should look like.
 What the mix of the modern and old, traditional papers should be.”

-Traditional black and white-designed newsprint appeals to readers due to the nostalgic feeling it gives.
-The authoritative nature of the design makes it something that wants to be trusted and purchased.
-Alternatively, a magazine style allows newspapers to better compete for reader attention and better engage with visual storytelling and infographics.
+Traditional black-and-white designed newsprint appeals to readers due to the nostalgic feeling it gives.
+This traditional style’s authoritative nature adds to the image of trustworthiness, while a magazine style allows newspapers to better compete for reader attention and better engage with visual storytelling and infographics.